Gabriella Cilmi: 2005–2009: Lessons to Be Learned

 From March to May 2008, Cilmi supported the Sugababes on their UK Change Tour.
 She opened for James Blunt on his June 2008 Australian tour, and participated in the October 2008 MTV Greece concert alongside R.E.M. and Kaiser Chiefs.
 Also in 2008, Cilmi won six ARIA Music Awards in Australia, taking Best Female Artist, Breakthrough Artist – Single ("Sweet About Me"), Breakthrough Artist – Album (Lessons to Be Learned), Best Pop Release (Lessons to Be Learned), Highest Selling Single ("Sweet About Me"), and Single of the Year ("Sweet About Me").
 Cilmi covered the Connie Francis song "Warm This Winter", originally a minor hit for Francis in 1962 as "I'm Gonna Be Warm This Winter", for Co-operative's Christmas 2008 advertising campaign; released as a single, it reached number twenty-two on the UK Singles Chart.
-In January 2009, Cilmi was nominated in the International Female category at the BRIT Awards and sang in the Rod Laver Arena before the 2009 Australian Open Men's Final.
+In January 2009, Cilmi was nominated in the International Female category at the BRIT Awards and sang in the Rod Laver Arena before the 2009 Australian Open men's final.

 Cilmi performed at the Melbourne Cricket Ground in March 2009 for Sound Relief, a multi-venue rock music concert in support of relief for the Victorian bushfire crisis.
 The event was held simultaneously with a concert at the Sydney Cricket Ground.
 All the proceeds from the Melbourne Concert will go to the Red Cross Victorian Bushfire relief.
-Cilmi made her U.S. television debut in March 2009 and performed on the Pyramid (main) stage at the Glastonbury Festival in June 2009.
+Cilmi made her US television debut in March 2009 and performed on the Pyramid (main) stage at the Glastonbury Festival in June 2009.
 The following August, she won Grand Prix at Sopot International Song Festival, an international song contest in Poland.